Welcome to the Seattle Office of Arts & Culture (ARTS) online application system.

 • Integrated Arts: Ability to develop a professional development outline for teachers for integrating the arts

-• 21st Century Skills: Activities that support teachers to foster 21st century skills with students in their own classrooms
+• 21st Century Skills: Activities that support teachers to foster 21st Century Skills with students in their own classrooms

 • Work Samples: Ability to evaluate/assess and demonstrate impact of professional development on participants